yujeeb/FaceMarkAttendance/README.md

-## Problem installing dlib in Windows
+## Addressing the problem installing dlib on a Windows machine
 Refer the link: https://github.com/ageitgey/face_recognition/issues/802#issuecomment-544232494